Organic Holy Basil Tulsi

-Holy Basil (also known as Tulsi) is a popular aromatic plant that is cultivated for religious and medicinal purposes, and is commonly used in Ayurveda.
-This unadulterated organic Krishna Tulsi can be used to make a delicious caffeine free, organic herbal tea.
-Its purplish-brown flowers, leaves and twigs create a brew that is at once cooling in the mouth and wonderfully spicy.
-Think mint, lemons, chamomile, cardamom, rosemary, and nutmeg all fused into an aromatic incense-like concoction.
+Holy Basil (also known as Tulsi, or Ocimum sanctum) is a popular aromatic plant that is cultivated for religious and medicinal purposes, and is commonly used in Ayurveda.
+This loose leaf organic Krishna Tulsi can be used to make a delicious caffeine free, organic herbal tea.
+The holy basil leaf, flowers and twigs create an infusion that is at once cooling in the mouth and wonderfully spicy.
+Think of it as a blend of flavors including mint, lemons, basil, chamomile, cardamom, rosemary, and nutmeg all fused into an aromatic incense-like concoction.
 Holy Basil!

 Ingredients: organic Indian holy basil (tulsi)

 Native to the Indian subcontinent, Holy Basil or Tulsi has been cultivated for centuries in India.
 Part of the Lamiaceae family and known as the “queen of herbs,” it grows best in regions with rich sandy loam soils and good drainage.
 It is ready for harvest three months after planting and then again every 70-75 days thereafter.
 In India, it is harvested at the full bloom stage on sunny days to obtain the best yield and oil content.

 At Arbor Teas, we believe tea should be brewed to suit your personal taste.
 We’re happy to make recommendations to get you started, but don’t hesitate to experiment!
 When brewing your tea, your main considerations are tea quantity, water temperature, and steeping time.
 We recommend herbal and rooibos teas to be steeped for 5 to 7 minutes in water heated to a full rolling boil.
 For the best flavor, use fresh water whenever possible, and avoid overboiling.
 If you want a stronger brew, just use more tea.
 And don’t forget to re-steep your tea leaves to get the most out of your leaf!